 The dependants of an employee killed as a result of work-related injuries sustained after July 1, 2016 will receive two-thirds of the employee’s average weekly wage or up to $575.00 per week, whichever is less.
 Georgia law defines dependants as the employee’s surviving spouse, children, and dependent stepchildren.
 A spouse who does not have children may receive a limited benefit amount, totaling up to $230,000.00 (unless and until he or she remarries or “cohabitates” in a marital-like relationship).

-Please contact our offices today to speak with a knowledgeable workers’ comp lawyer.
+Please contact our offices today to speak with one of our knowledgeable Atlanta workers’ compensation lawyers.
 We are here to help you!

 Please refer to our other Workers’ Compensation pages for important and helpful information:

 - Differences Between Personal Injury & Workers’ Compensation

 - Was Your Georgia Workers’ Comp Claim Wrongfully Denied?